MethodicalAcceleratorDesign/MAD-NG/docs/source/survey.rst

 	 Example: ``nstep = 1``.

 **nslice**
-	 A *number* specifying the number of slices or an *iterable* of increasing relative positions or a  A *number* specifying the number of slices or an *iterable* of increasing relative positions or a *callable* ``(elm, mflw, lw)`` returning one of the two previous kind of positions to track in the elements.
+	 A *number* specifying the number of slices or an *iterable* of increasing relative positions or a *callable* ``(elm, mflw, lw)`` returning one of the two previous kind of positions to track in the elements.
 The arguments of the callable are in order, the current element, the tracked map flow, and the length weight of the step.
 This attribute can be locally overridden by the element. (default: ``1``).
 	 Example: ``nslice = 5``.

 **implicit**